McConnell rejects mayors' demand for Senate action on gun bills, after shootings

 Asked about restrictions on assault weapons, McConnell said, “That will probably be discussed as well.
 It’s certainly one of the front and center issues.”
 But he said “background checks and red flags would probably lead the discussions.”

-He added that President Donald Trump “is very much open to this discussion.”
+Republican President Donald Trump, he said, “is very much open to this discussion.”

+Red flag laws allow courts and local law enforcement to remove guns from people who are deemed to present an imminent risk of danger to communities.

+During a campaign stop in Sioux City, Iowa, Democratic presidential candidate Kamala Harris called on McConnell to bring the Senate back and hold a vote on the legislation.

 The National Rifle Association (NRA), a key donor to many Republican senators, indicated in a statement on Thursday it will oppose any further gun restrictions.

-“I’m not inclined to discuss private conversations with President Trump or other key leaders on this issue,” NRA Chief Executive Wayne LaPierre said in a statement.
+“I’m not inclined to discuss private conversations with President Trump or other key leaders on this issue,” the NRA’s chief executive, Wayne LaPierre, said in a statement.

-The Democratic-led House of Representatives in February passed a bill calling for universal background checks for gun buyers.
+The Democratic-led House in February passed a bill calling for universal background checks for gun buyers.
 The measure would close loopholes that have allowed some sales over the internet and at gun shows to be finalized without background checks.

 A second bill also passed by the House in February would extend to 10 business days, from the current three, the amount of time for the background checks if information on a gun sale application is incomplete.

-Neither has been taken up by the Republican-controlled Senate, while the White House earlier this year floated veto threats against both bills.
+Neither has been taken up by the Republican-controlled Senate.
+The White House earlier this year floated veto threats against both bills.
 On Wednesday, Trump said he wanted to strengthen background checks for gun purchases as he left the White House to visit Dayton and El Paso.

 “The Republicans are held by the throat by the NRA,” Democratic presidential candidate U.S. Senator Elizabeth Warren told a rally in Council Bluffs, Iowa, on Wednesday night.
 “Enough is enough.”

-The mayors, including El Paso’s Dee Margo, a Republican, and Dayton’s Nan Whaley, a Democrat, urged early voting on the two background checks bills, pointing out that the United States had 250 mass shootings so far in 2019.
+The mayors, including El Paso’s Dee Margo, a Republican, and Dayton’s Nan Whaley, a Democrat, urged early voting on the two background checks bills, pointing out that the United States has had 250 mass shootings so far in 2019.

 “This is common sense gun legislation that the vast, vast majority of Americans support,” Whaley said during a call with reporters on Thursday.
 “All we are asking is for Congress to do their job to help our communities be more safe.”